harbidel/Tigrinya-ASR-Dataset-Merge/README.md

 - `validation`: 10% holdout from the training pool.
 - `test`: SimbaBench (kept intact as a clean benchmark).

-## License

-Before pushing publicly, check each source dataset's license/card to confirm redistribution as a merged dataset is allowed.
-Most CC‑BY style licenses are fine, but always verify — and double‑check SimbaBench's license/terms specifically, since benchmark datasets sometimes carry stricter redistribution terms than plain speech corpora.

 ## Requirements

 This notebook was designed to run in Google Colab.
 The required packages are installed automatically in section 1.